-When it comes to feelings and emotions, the lips can be invaluable; they can even help us to detect deception.
+When it comes to feelings and emotions, the lips can be invaluable; they can even help us to detect psychological discomfort, which while not indicative of deception, are still useful.
 Ever notice when people are stressed, their lips disappear or get smaller?
 You often see this at the airport as flights are being cancelled or while watching a movie that is very tense.
-We certainly see it on the faces of those testifying before congress, in politicians making painful declarations, and even in peoples' reactions to what others have said.
+We certainly see it on the faces of those testifying before Congress, in politicians making painful declarations, and even in peoples' reactions to what others have said.

 Lips convey a lot of information that is often ignored or not even observed.
 Rich with nerves and highly vascular, the lips react in real time to the world around us.
 So when people receive bad news or witness a horrific event their lips begin to disappear, becoming very thin as vaso constriction takes place.
 Under extreme stress they disappear completely or are compressed together.

 In relationships, couples will immediately notice when their partner has issues because they notice the tightening or compressing of the lips.
 Even kisses will seem different under stress as blood flow is restricted which affects their fullness, warmth, and pliability.
 Our lips react to the reality of the moment and communicate accurately our feelings and sentiments to others.

 Because disappearing or compressed lips are universal behaviors, controlled by the limbic system, these are behaviors that can be relied upon and are authentic.
 We don’t realize how our lips look and feel, but others will notice.

 Lip biting, like lip compression, is one of the ways that we pacify ourselves when we are stressed.
 It helps to relieve tension that may be minor and transitory.
 However, as I note in my book The Dictionary of Body Language, when something more significant is bothering us, our limbic system, in reaction to events, will compel the lips to narrow and disappear if the stress is significant enough.